In order to set up a successful water-testing program, there are a number of things you should consider first and plan

 You should also identify who you are going to bring your concerns to if your data make you suspect that there is a pollution problem at one of your testing sites.
 This could be the local department of health or environmental agency, city council or mayor.
-Read how Surfrider chapters have used the findings from their water testing programs to bring awareness to a pollution problem and to motivate their local governments to investigate the sources of pollution and take steps towards remediation on Surfrider’s Coastal Blog.
+Read how many Surfrider chapters have used the findings from their water testing programs to bring awareness to a pollution problem and to motivate their local governments to investigate the sources of pollution and take steps towards remediation on Surfrider’s Coastal Blog.

 9. How do we know if our program is successful?

 Ideally this evaluation would include a discussion with your volunteers and the chapter’s executive committee and would be presented at a chapter meeting to ensure that the water-testing program remains tied-in with the local chapter’s needs and interests.

-If you have any questions on anything you’ve read on this page or about starting up a water-testing program please contact Mara Dias, Surfrider’s Water Quality Coordinator, at email@example.com
+If you have any questions on anything you’ve read on this page or about starting up a water-testing program please contact Colleen Henn, Surfrider’s Clean Water Coordinator, at email@example.com.

-You may also find some useful tips in the EPA’s guide for starting a volunteer monitoring program.
+You may also find some useful tips in these volunteer water quality monitoring guides: